UlyanaBrataus/UlyanaBrataus/README.md

 - 👋 Hi, I’m Ulyana
-- 👀 I’m interested in both front-end and back-end(Node.js) development
+- 👀 I’m interested in Frontend and Blockchain development
-- 🌱 I’m currently learning CSS, JS, Node.js, React (coming soon)
+- 🌱 I’m currently learning React, Next.js, Solidity, Smart Contracts
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->